leapcode/bitmask-dev/docs/hacking/index.rst

 Contribution ideas
 ------------------

 Want to help?
+Come talk to us on irc or the mailing list!

 Some areas in which we always need contribution are:

 * Localization of the client (talk to elijah).
 * Multiplatform gitlab runners
-* Windows and OSX packaging
+* Windows and OSX packaging (talk to kali)
 * Windows Firewall integration for VPN
 * Migrating components to py3 (look for vshyba or kali).